28 Apr How to Optimise Your New Website to Be Found on Search Engines

 Without search engine optimisation (SEO), you aren’t going to be found on search engines and rank for the terms that will bring new visitors to your website.
 For example, if your business is called Bill’s Brilliant Bikes and you’re located in London, no-one on the internet is going to use the search term “Bill’s Brilliant Bikes” if they’re looking for bikes in London; they would use search terms such as “Bike Suppliers in London”.

-So to help you out a little with getting to grips with SEO, we have compiled this blog to help all of Bill’s out there that just cannot get their websites to rank.
+So to help you out a little with getting to grips with SEO, we have compiled this blog to help all of the Bills out there that just cannot get their websites to rank.
 Be sure to let us know what you think about our tips, or if you are in need of a little more advice then check out how we can help you choose the best SEO package for your business

 Solution – Optimise Your New Site for Search Engines With a Few SEO Essentials

 First of all, you need to go through every page on your website and add a meta page title and meta description.
 A page title is a critical element for ranking in search results, and while a meta description doesn’t help you rank, it does make your appearance in search engines look better i.e.

 The page title is optimised for the search terms we expect people who are looking for our services to search for, and our meta description is under 165 characters so it doesn’t trail off.
 I have written a blog post on optimising your page titles.

 If this is your first website, you can ignore this one, but if you’ve had previous iterations of your website, you should read on.
 Historic redirects are redirects for links from your old website to your new one.

 So, if your old website had a contact page with a URL such aswww.example.com/get-in-touch, but your new contact page’s URL is www.example.com/contact, then anyone who clicks the old URL would go to a 404 error page, which is a bad customer experience.
 Also, Google can penalise your website if lots of users are landing on 404 pages, so you need to make sure that every user is finding the page they want.